 We are approaching what is considered to be the happiest time of the year...Thanksgiving, Christmas, Hanukkah, Kwanzaa, other holidays, New Year’s… for many of us, it is a time of joy, reflection, and family.
 Holidays can also be a very difficult time for those who are alone and those who have lost someone.
 I was raised in a family that always welcomed friends to share in our family holiday time so now to be facing the holidays while trying to balance protecting our matriarchs in the family, is forcing us to redefine how we celebrate.

 Valentine’s Day.
 A day to let others know you love them whether a spouse, children, parents, grandparents, siblings, friends - whomever you want to send a little love.
 As far back as I can remember, I always celebrated Valentines' Day; it was a tradition I grew up with and continued when I became a mom.

-Moms That Brunch I am blessed in being able to share Mother's Day with my mom and my aunts.
-There is something special to have these strong women in my [...]
+Moms That Brunch I am blessed to be able to share Mother's Day with my mom and my aunts.
+There is something special about having these strong women in m [...]

 In case you did not already know, Thanksgiving is my favorite holiday of the year even in Florida.
 Sure there is no fall foliage minus the brown palm fronds that seem to drop this time of year and, in my 48 years of living down here, the weather typically is in the high 70’s or low 80’s.
 Even with the lack of fall colors everywhere, the holiday still holds a special place in my heart.
 Throughout my entire life, my mom has always hosted Thanksgiving dinner.
 We were welcome to include friends that did not have a place to celebrate.
 My mom would find a way to make tables fit even if it meant moving furniture out of the way (that’s a whole other story).